Direct Assistance Programs

 • Grants to support artist microbusinesses.

-• $1,500,000 has been allocated in efforts to assist the retention of local food distribution programs and the supplementation of food supplies that serve our lower socio-economic communities.
+• Funds were allocated to assist with the retention of local food distribution programs that served our lower socioeconomic communities.

-• $1,000,000 will be used to offer resources to youth violence, sexual assault, and reentry programs to better serve the disadvantaged population that are faced with the aforementioned hardships.
+• These funds have been used to offer resources to youth violence prevention programs to better serve the disadvantaged population that are faced with the aforementioned hardships.

 Close window